Sales 855.945.7921 | Support 888.277.8514 |

 • Payroll taxes to be paid by an employer

-In some instances, the employers determine employee types based on the term of the role and the hours an employee works.
+In some instances, employers determine employee types based on the term of the role and the hours an employee works.
 Generally, there are three standard employee classifications:

-Don’t Trust Your Payroll Provider?
+Can't Rely on Your Payroll Provider?

 How to Improve the Quality of Your Payroll Process With Technology

-Partnering with a provider that offers payroll software and tax compliance services can make a significant difference.
-By automating your payroll process, you can save time, maintain payroll tax compliance, and accurately pay your employees.
-However, choosing the right payroll partner can be overwhelming.
-Let’s discuss some factors to consider when choosing the right payroll technology for your needs.
+Partnering with a provider that offers quality payroll software and tax compliance services can make a significant difference in your operational efficiency.
+Automating your payroll process saves time, maintains payroll tax compliance, and accurately pays your employees.
+However, choosing the right payroll partner can take time and effort.

-Payroll Automation Workflows
+Leverage Payroll Automation Workflows

-Unified and Secure Database
+Use a Unified and Secure Database

 Your payroll process is only as good as the data you’re using.
 Pulling data from multiple systems or manually using spreadsheets is time-consuming and prone to errors.
 Look for a solution that stores employee information in a unified database.

-On the flip side, a payroll provider has security protocols in place to protect your employee data, including:
+Furthermore, a payroll provider has security protocols in place to protect your employee data, including:

 • Hosting servers in trusted data centers that use redundant power and backup generators for minimal disruption in the event of a natural disaster.

-A unified payroll system makes information easily accessible to other areas of your business, while security protocols protect data integrity.
+A unified payroll system makes information easily accessible to other areas of your business while security protocols protect data integrity.

-Payroll Tax Compliance Partner
+Utilize Payroll Tax Compliance Services

-Quality Control for Payroll
+Quality Control for Quality Payroll

 How APS Can Improve Your Payroll Process

 APS Payroll has been in the payroll industry for over 25 years.
-We started in 1996 as a tax compliance and payroll service provider.
+We started in 1996 as a tax compliance and payroll services provider.
 Since then, we have grown into an all-in-one payroll and HR provider.